rycon2424/Multiplayer_ClientSidePrediction/pages/Part_1.md

 **Knowledge expected from you**
 - Knowledge of the Unity Engine and C#
 - Knowing the basics of networking (Rpcs, packages, multiplayer)
+- Using networking solutions or similar to "Netcode for Gameobjects", "Mirror"
 - Being able to write code in a code editor (IDE)

 **Small example that will be used and referenced to when talking about prediction and Reconciliation**